-A story about three different characters
+(write a story about three different characters)

-There’s a bench in the park, on top of the hill, where the tree tops give way to a stunning view over the town.
+There’s a bench in the park, on top of the hill, where the treetops give way to a stunning view over the town.
 It is a wanted spot by all who use the park.
 Many marriages have been proposed here.
 Some men got a positive answer, some not.
 One of the lucky ones now sits on the bench, alone.
 While he’s enjoying the view, his memory is going back to the good old days he spent here courting his recently deceased wife.

 “George!
 Fancy meeting you here!” a voice calls out.